 In all likelihood, if you are diagnosed with kidney cancer, it’s probably going to fall under the category known as renal cell carcinoma.
 The vast majority of kidney cancers belong to this category, meaning the cancer shows up in the main chunk of the kidney, where the organ filters blood.

 Within renal cell carcinomas, there are sub-types of cancers that differ depending on what the tumor cells look like under a microscope.
+These sub-types are divided into clear cell RCC (common) and non-clear cell RCC (less common).
 Here are the three most common types of renal cell carcinomas:

 Accounts for between 70 to 80% of renal cell carcinomas.